raymondbutcher/pretf/docs/api/api.md

 ## get_outputs

 Runs `pretf output` in the specified directory and returns the values.
+If the path is not anchored (i.e. does not start with `./` or `../` or `/`) then it will check the current directory and all parent directories until found.

 Signature: